Fantastic Four in film: Silver Surfer

-Untitled sequel to 2015's Fantastic Four
+Fantastic Four 2

 Before 2015's Fantastic Four began filming, 20th Century Fox announced plans for a sequel with a scheduled release date of July 14, 2017.
 Fox then rescheduled the release for June 2, 2017, with War for the Planet of the Apes taking its place on the July 14, 2017, slot.
 It changed the release date again to June 9, 2017, to be two weeks after Star Wars: The Last Jedis initial scheduled release date of May 26, 2017.
 Due to Fantastic Fours poor box office performance of and negative reviews, Pamela McClintock of The Hollywood Reporter said that it "throws into question whether Fox will move ahead with a sequel".
 In November 2015, the sequel was removed from Fox's release schedule.
 When asked by Collider whether they would make another Fantastic Four film, Kinberg stated: "I have no idea.
 I think the truth is we would not do another Fantastic Four movie until it was ready to be made.
 One of the lessons we learned on that movie is we want to make sure to get it 100% right, because we will not get another chance with the fans".

 Concept artist Alexander Lozano revealed that Trank's iteration of the Fantastic Four were considered for cameo appearances in Tim Miller's take on Deadpool 2.